 Your body relies on healthy blood cells to carry blood throughout the body.
-Mild anemia usually won’t cause excessive thirst, but if your condition worsens, you may feel thirsty as well as worn out.
+Mild anemia usually won’t cause excessive thirst, but if your condition becomes severe, you may feel thirsty as well as dizzy and sweaty.

 Your medication is drying you out

 “There are a number of medications that affect your mouth and can make you have a dry mouth,” Dr. Mayock says.
-For example, both anticholinergics and diuretics for high blood pressure list dry mouth as a potential side effect.
+For example, antihistamines, certain antidepressants, and diuretics for high blood pressure list dry mouth as a potential side effect.
 Again, talk with your doctor if your excessive thirst is concerning you.